 Investments are reported at fair value.
-Realized gains and losses are reported to the participant monthly.
-Gains and losses created at the participant level due to sales are recorded in the specific participant accounts.
-Realized and unrealized gains and losses are included in the statement of activities as a component of investment return, net.
+Realized gains and losses are included in the statements of activities as a component of investment return, net.

 Governmental Revenue

 St. Francis receives its funding through contracts with Pennsylvania, various cities and counties, federal programs and agreements with managed care and insurance organizations.
 These contracts/agreements generally fall into two categories: cost reimbursement and fee-for-service.
 The ultimate determination of amounts reimbursable under cost reimbursement contracts/agreements is based upon allowable costs to be reported and subject to audit by grantors and/or their agents.